 Not just cooking, I have used ghee for massaging my daughter when she was a kid.
 Ghee acts as a healer as per Ayurveda.
 We use ghee for religious purposes as well.
 A Bhog made for God is always made in ghee.
 The lamp lit while doing Hindu Puja is with ghee in it.

-Health Benefits of Ghee
+Benefits of Ghee

-If you are looking for an alternative to ghee, you may get the best options compiled at one place for you.
+If you are looking for an alternative to ghee, you may get the best options compiled in one place for you.
 Ghee is used extensively in Indian cuisines (Middle Eastern cuisines as well) and helps you cook healthy meals.
 Yet if for some reason, you can't have ghee, you may look for the following substitutes.

 1. Coconut Oil

 South Indian food uses coconut oil in most of their dishes.
 You may make curries or dry vegetables using coconut oil.
 It is solid at room temperature like ghee.
-If you are not a fan of coconut flavor, scroll down for more options or use refined coconut oil which would have toned down flavor.
+If you are not a fan of coconut flavor, scroll down for more options or use refined coconut oil which would have toned down the flavor.

 2. Olive Oil